Ph.D. in Technology Management

 Nelson Phillips, Faculty Graduate Advisor, Ph.D.
 Program

 Curious about how technology and technological change influence people, organizations, and society?
 The Ph.D. program in Technology Management provides students with a vibrant interdisciplinary environment where they have the opportunity to work with leading scholars in organizational behavior, organization theory, technology management, entrepreneurship, and innovation.
 If you are interested in technology, regardless of whether you have a background in the social sciences, physical sciences, management, or engineering, we encourage you to apply.
-Technology Management is accepting applications for its 2024 Cohort on September 14, 2023.
-The deadline to submit your application is January 15, 2024 (11:59 PM Pacific Time).
+Technology Management is accepting applications for its 2025 Cohort in September, 2024.
+The deadline to submit your application is January 15, 2025 (11:59 PM Pacific Time).

 Frequently Asked Questions (FAQs) about the Ph.D. in Technology Management